pkgdemon/gs-wmaker/README.md

 #### add apps, files and folders to your dock using drag & drop

 It is now possible to drag an app from GWorkspace and add it to your dock without need to launch it first.
 The same will works with any file or folder.

+#### D-BUS support (experimental!)

+You can control the window manager externally using [D-BUS API](https://github.com/onflapp/gs-wmaker/wiki/DBUS%E2%80%90support) now.
+This functionality is very basic at the moment but is foundation for making WindowMaker fully scriptable using StepTalk and for closer integration with GNUstep in general.